Simplify your Salesforce development workflow using SourceTree. Explore its graphical interface, track changes, collaborate effortlessly, and more.

 You can use SourceTree to look at any repo.
 You can use it with Atlassian’s tools like Bitbucket and Bamboo, but you can also link it up to GitHub, Gitlab or other hosted Git repos.

-Much like SCM Breeze does for command line junkies, SourceTree simplifies the Git workflow for people who prefer graphical interfaces.
+Much like SCM Breeze does for command line junkies , SourceTree simplifies the Git workflow for people who prefer graphical interfaces.

 You will be asked if you want to connect your GitHub repos to Source Tree - do this and enter your GitHub username and password.

-Now that your GitHub account is linked to SourceTree, you should be able to clone a repository from GitHub to your local environment.
+CONNECTING TO A REMOTE REPOSITORY Now that your GitHub account is linked to SourceTree, you should be able to clone a repository from GitHub to your local environment.

 Click Remote on the SourceTree Menu bar.
 Select the repo that you want to use by clicking Clone.
 You will be prompted as to which directory you want to store your repo in.